 EFE verde, 2016.
 La migración de aves por el Estrecho bate récord.
 Los observadores de la Fundación Migres han censado el paso de 466.000 aves.
 Published: 6 November 2016.

 López, J. M., Quevedo, M. A., Sánchez, I., Rodríguez, B., Gimeno, D. & Aguilera, E. 2015.
 Crónica de la reintroducción del Ibis eremita en Andalucía.
 Quercus (349): 14–23.

-José Manuel López Vázquez, the coordinator of the Reintroduction Program of the Bald Ibis in Andalusia, said the project couldn’t verify the disappearance of more birds since that 11-bird flock observed on 23 Sep.
+José Manuel López Vázquez, the coordinator of the Reintroduction Program of the Bald Ibis in Andalusia, said the project couldn’t verify the disappearance of more birds since that 11-bird flock observed on 23 September.
 He also said that Northern Bald Ibis fly regularly over coastal areas of Tarifa near the bird observatories.
-These birds sometimes cross the coast lines and appear as they are heading to Morocco, but in fact return back to Spain at other places (that means the birds seen by Fundación Migres and reported by EFE Verde were not migratory).
+These birds sometimes cross the coast lines and appear as they are heading to Morocco, but in fact return back to Spain at other places.
+He shared with me unpublished maps showing satellite-tracked birds in the sea but were not crossing the Strait (that means most of the birds seen by Fundación Migres and reported by EFE Verde were not migrating).
 More details can be added when available.

 A short note about these mouvements across the Strait of Gibraltar just published in the journal Oryx (March 2017):

 Muñoz, A.-R. & Ramírez, J. 2017.
 Reintroduced northern bald ibises from Spain reach Morocco.
 Oryx 51: 204–205. doi: 10.1017/S0030605317000138